Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 way arrays).
 We present two new word embedding techniques based on tensor

-factorization and show that they outperform common methods when used for several
+factorization and show that they outperform common methods on several semantic

-semantic NLP tasks when trained with the same data.
-To train one of the
+NLP tasks when given the same data.
+To train one of the embeddings, we present

-Detection Camacho-Collados & Navigli (2016) task to measure the quality
+Collados & Navigli (2016) task to measure the quality of higher-order relationships

-of higher-order relationships that a word embedding captures.
-Our tensor-based
+that a word embedding captures.
+Our tensor-based methods significantly

-multiplicatively to create different vector representations for each meaning
+create different vector representations for each meaning of a polysemous word.

 Keywords:Word Embeddings, Tensor Factorization, Natural Language Processing